dequelabs/axe-core/doc/API.md

 This indicates that the element selected by the entry in `target[0]` was checked for the color contrast rule and that it passed the test.

-Each subsequent entry in the passes array has the same format, but will detail the different rules that were run as part of this call to `axe.a11yCheck()`.
+Each subsequent entry in the passes array has the same format, but will detail the different rules that were run as part of this call to `axe.run()`.

 ##### `violations` Results Array